By Stacey Dale, Property Manager

 Following these easy tips will help you maximize all the space inside your storage unit.
 The last thing you want to happen is to just shove everything in there and run out of space, or have to pull half of your stuff out to get to that one item in the back.
 A little planning and organization will go a long way!

-If you have other storage tips to share, you can post them in the comments below.
+If you have other space saving storage ideas to share, you can post them in the comments below.
 And if you are ready to starting using self storage, you can rent a unit online now or contact any of our property managers for more information.

 Good luck and happy storing!